akshiv/phys408FourierOptics/LabNoteBook.md

 ### Redo of Mesh Filtering Experiment to find Magnification

+To measure the magnification of the image, we used graph paper as a reference and plotted the intensity of the light obtained from the CCD camera image.

 The grid paper that we were using had spacing that could be measured via image processing and compared to the measured value (with a ruler) to obtain a relationship between the camera and the actual spacing.
 Grid spacing from paper:  1/8" $\rightarrow$ 3.175 mm Mesh that we used has 40 lines/cm $\rightarrow$  4 lines/mm